- Card Brands (Visa/Mastercard)

 - Issuing and Acquiring Banks

 - Credit Card Processors/Merchant Acquirers

 - Independent Sales Organizations (ISOs) & Member Service Providers (MSPs)

-Card Brands (Visa/MasterCard)
+Card Brands (Visa/Mastercard)

-For all of the advertisements produced by major card brands, companies like Visa and MasterCard are in many ways the players furthest removed from both businesses and consumers in the chain of credit card processing.
-These companies don't issue credit cards or set the interest rates that consumers pay, but their services are indispensable to making sure that businesses get paid when customers use their credit cards.
+For all of the advertisements produced by major card brands, companies like Visa and Mastercard are in many ways the players furthest removed from both businesses and consumers in the chain of credit card processing.
+These companies don’t issue credit cards or set the interest rates that cardholders pay, but their services are indispensable to making sure that businesses get paid when customers use their credit cards.